open-telemetry/opentelemetry-java/CONTRIBUTING.md

 ### Best practices that we follow

+* This project uses [semantic versioning](https://semver.org/).
+Except for major versions, a user should be able to update their dependency version on this project and have nothing break.
+This means we do not make breaking changes to the API (e.g., remove a public method) or to the ABI (e.g., change return type from void to non-void).
 * Avoid exposing publicly any class/method/variable that don't need to be public.
 * By default, all arguments/members are treated as non-null.
 Every argument/member that can be `null` must be annotated with `@Nullable`.
 * The project aims to provide a consistent experience across all the public APIs.
 It is important to ensure consistency (same look and feel) across different public packages.